tcassar/language-mind-brain/short-form/blog/docs/index.md

 <figure style="text-align: center"> <img src="./img/head-turn.png" width="500"> <figcaption>A child and their caregiver about to undergo a head turn test.</figcaption> </figure>

-Conditional head turn tests show that hearing English infants can differentiate the two up till a year old.
+Conditional head turn tests show that hearing English infants can differentiate the two sounds up till a year old.
 After that, no difference.

 This tuning suggests that the stimulus children have when acquiring language can vary wildly after a year.
 A key debate in CLD is whether children learn